View this document as: a single page | multiple pages.

 As specified in [SP800-63C], the successful validation of a federated assertion is required to begin an authenticated session at the RP.
 The assertion contains a combination of attributes about the subscriber as well as attributes about the authentication event that the assertion represents.

-At minimum, the assertion in PIV federation SHALL contain the following attributes of the PIV identity account:
+At a minimum, the assertion in PIV federation SHALL contain the following attributes of the PIV identity account:

 For FAL3 assertions in PIV federation, the assertion SHALL contain either: